 Government Grants for Sober Living Homes

 A sober living home, also known as a halfway house, provides safe housing for recovering alcoholics and drug addicts.
+These homes are essential in addressing substance use disorders and bridging the gap between rehab facilities and permanent housing.
 Some private foundations provide grants for homes to help cover running costs and living expenses, but there are some government grants for sober living homes.

 Sober Living Foundation